uuazed/numerapi/README.md

 # NumerAPI
 automatically download and upload data for the numer.ai machine learning competition

 This API provides access to the unofficial numer.ai API.
-The interface is programmed in Python and allows to simply download the training data and upload the predictions.
+The interface is programmed in Python and allows to simply download the training data, upload predictions and access some user information.
 Some parts of the code were taken from [numerflow](https://github.com/ChristianSch/numerflow) by ChristianSch.
 Visit his [wiki](https://github.com/ChristianSch/numerflow/wiki/API-Reverse-Engineering), if you need further information on the reverse engineering process.

+If you encounter a problem or have suggestions, feel free to open an issue.

 * Requirements: Python 2.7